-- 1. Drain the engine oil, and retighten the drain bolt securely. - Remove the oil filter, and drain the oil into a suitable container.
+- 1. Drain the engine oil, and retighten the drain bolt securely. - Remove the oil filter with an oil filter socket tool and drain the remaining oil into a suitable container.
 Dispose the used oil and filter in a manner compatible with the environment.

-Use an oil filter socket, rather than a strap wrench, to avoid striking and damaging the oil pressure switch.
+Use an oil filter socket, rather than a strap wrench, to avoid striking and damaging the oil filter.

-Clean the filter mounting base, and coat the seal of the new oil filter with clean engine oil.
+3. Clean the filter mounting base, and coat the seal of the new oil filter with clean engine oil.